kinjisato/CarND-Vehicle-Detection/writeup.md

 hog_feat = True # HOG features on or off
 ```

 From above parameter set, I got accuracy > 0.99 (99%).
 One of the reason I used `Pixcels per cellsn = 8` same as lecture video was from this 0.99 accuracy with spatial and coloer hist.
+And I thought this accuray should be ok for next.

 ### Sliding Window Search